excel

 Jump to

 Understanding Customer Lifetime Value (CLV) is crucial for businesses aiming to gauge long-term success and profitability.
-Excel provides a platform for complex calculations like CLV, requiring a series of inputs and formula manipulations.
+Excel provides a platform for CLV calculations, but the process can be complex and time-consuming.

 Calculate Customer Lifetime Value (CLV) in Excel